-Hungarian born Agnes Denes is an American conceptual artist, based in New York.
-Known for works, that merge her interests in mathematics and science, she includes intricate diagrams in her installations.
-Her wide range of media includes computer rendered diagrams, sculpture, and international environmental installations in California, Finland, Australia, and New York.
+Hungarian born Agnes Denes is an American conceptual artist, based in New York and living in SoHo since the 1980s.
+Known for works, that merge her interests in mathematics and science with conceptual art, she includes intricate diagrams in her installations.
+Her wide range of media includes computer rendered diagrams, anatomical studies, graphs, sculpture, and international environmental installations in California, Finland, Australia, and New York.

 Denes family escaped from Nazi Germany and went to Sweden.
 From there they emigrated to the United States when she was a teenager.
 She studied painting at the New School and Columbia University.
 In 1970, she joined the A.I.R.
 Gallery as a founding member.
 She came to abandon painting for other ways to make her art, focusing on land art and earth works.

 From the 1960s to the present day, Denes’ land art in her “Public Works” series has dealt with land reclamation and environmental remediation.
 One of her early ambitious earth works is the 1968 “Rice/Tree/Burial” in rural New York.
 It was the first large scale site-specific piece with ecological concerns.
 It involved planting rice in a field and covering the surrounding trees in chains.